syrkis/miiii/paper/main.typ

   caption: [Neuron 0 for sample (0, 0) in Fourier space.
 We see that frequencies responding to the given sample are extremely sparse.], )

-// shows the focal loss decreasing significantly across tasks in $cal(T)$.
-Classification of primes $PP$ (i.e. $cal(T)_1$)
-// starts with a slightly higher loss than other tasks but quickly converges to the same loss as the other tasks, blah blah.
-// We see in that we are indeed overfitting despite the heavy regularization, as the validation loss is increasing, blah blah.

-// It is also clear that the sub-tasks in $cal(T)_2$ increase in difficulty
-// with the $p$ is being tested for.
-This makes intuitive sense, as it is easier to see if a number is a multiple of 2 than if it is a multiple of 17.
-There are also more multiples of 2 than 17, though the use of $alpha$ in the focal loss should account for this.

 // #figure(
 //   image("figs/runs/" + run + "/train_f1_hinton.svg"),
 //   caption: [The f1 score of $cal(T)$ on the train data during training.],